 Paediatric dental office design tricks can transform an anxious child into an excited one.
 Inside the treatment room, you can incorporate themes and colour schemes that appeal to boys and girls of all ages, such as animals, space, or popular cartoon characters.
 If you have space for a mural, this can be a striking and cost-effective route to child-friendly décor.
 Lighting and music can help to create an upbeat mood, and dental chairs can be a surprisingly desirable place to be if they brightly coloured or even shaped like an animal.

-Just knowing that their parents will be with them at every stage is a big comfort for younger children.
+Just knowing that their parent or carer will be with them at every stage is a big comfort for younger children.
 Ensure that you provide seats in your treatment room for parents to stay with their children, helping to reassure little ones that everything’s OK.

 Treating younger children isn’t always easy, especially if you have an anxious patient.
 Using distraction as a technique to get children to forget their fear can be very effective, so think about what they’ll see as they lie back in the chair.
 Ceiling mounted TV screens or light projections are a great way to divert attention from what you’re doing, so children will be more likely to lie back and relax.